kettenbach-it/collectd-plugin-VMG1312-B30A-xDSL/README.md

     Import "collectd-plugin-VMG1312-B30A-xDSL"

     <Module collectd-plugin-VMG1312-B30A-xDSL>
+        # URL must not end with a "/"!
         URL "http://yourmodem.yourdomain"
         User "admin"
         Password "1234"
     </Module>
 </Plugin>
 ````

 ## License
 This project is licensed under the terms of the GPLv3 license.